Model Context Protocol (MCP) in Peekaboo

 - Ensure Screen Recording + Accessibility permissions are granted (

-peekaboo permissions status). - If the MCP client cannot connect, confirm you are launching Peekaboo with
+permissionstool reads one complete snapshot from the selected execution host.
+Missing Screen Recording or - If the MCP client cannot connect, confirm you are launching Peekaboo with

 mcpormcp serveand that the client is using stdio transport. - Use absolute binary paths for local checkouts.